-Treatment duration was 60 minutes on oxygen, and in most instances the treatments were administered bid for 5 days followed by a two-day rest.
+Treatment duration was 60 minutes on oxygen, and in most instances, the treatments were administered bid for 5 days followed by a two-day rest.
 Several different series were tried, ranging from 10 treatments to 30 treatments.
 One subject received 145 treatments over the course of 3 months.

 Ninety-one subjects completed a total of 1,995 hyperbaric oxygen treatments, although nine were eliminated later due to the presence of another medical problem not apparent during their treatments.
-These other medical problems were such things as babesiosis, ehrlichosis, hepatitis C, and previously unidentified neurological problems.
+These other medical problems were such things as babesiosis, ehrlichiosis, hepatitis C, and previously unidentified neurological problems.
 Two subjects were eliminated due to the development of septicemia from IV catheters, and one because of recent breast cancer, although all three of them later showed an improvement of Lyme symptoms with hyperbaric oxygen administration.

-Subject evaluation was carried out by an abbreviated questionnaire taken from a standard questionnaire used by several Lyme specialists as part of their evaluation.
+The subject evaluation was carried out by an abbreviated questionnaire taken from a standard questionnaire used by several Lyme specialists as part of their evaluation.
 This questionnaire was designed so that zero reflected no symptoms, while ten reflected severe symptoms.

 Although additional statistical evaluation still is being carried out, it appears that approximately 84.8% of those treated showed significant improvement by a decrease or elimination of symptoms.
 Only 12 subjects (13.1%) claimed no apparent benefit.

-Before treatment, the subjects had an average score of 114.12 (of a possible 270), and after treatment they averaged 49.27.
+Before treatment, the subjects had an average score of 114.12 (of a possible 270), and after treatment, they averaged 49.27.
 This reduction of 64.85 points was statistically significant in a paired t-test (p=0.000).
 The variability of the scores from patient-to-patient declined as well after the treatment series.
 The standard deviation of the scores was 56.00 before and 44.14 after treatment.
-The p-value of this reduction is 0.057 in a Fisher's F-test.
-Further, 58% of the respondents had score reduction of 41.86 points or more.
+The p-value of this reduction is 0.057 in Fisher’s F-test.
+Further, 58% of the respondents had a score reduction of 41.86 points or more.